deakjahn/PrintToSpool/README.md

 2. Copy the executable to wherever you please.

 3. Open _File Explorer_, type `shell:sendTo` into the address bar.
 Create a shortcut here (`context menu > New > Shortcut`), point it to the exe (or, alternatively, create a shortcut to the Desktop and drag-and-drop it here).
 Practically, name it as your printer.
-Go back into _Properties,_ select an icon you like (an obvious choice would be the printer icon from `SHELL32.dll` but do as you please).
 Make sure your target is:

 ```
     "\path-to-the-executable\PrintToSpool.exe" "your-printer's-exact-name"